George Kuzmicz

-George Kuzmicz (May 24, 1952 – September 25, 2015) was a Canadian former professional ice hockey player who played in the World Hockey Association (WHA).
+George Kuzmicz (May 24, 1952 – September 25, 2015) was a Canadian professional ice hockey player who played in the World Hockey Association (WHA).
 Kuzmicz played parts of two WHA seasons with the Toronto Toros.
 He was drafted in the ninth round of the 1972 NHL Amateur Draft by the Detroit Red Wings.
 As a youth, he played in the 1964 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Cedar Hill.